All your answers for

-Side note: Though i know Jip is trying to close that gap with new techniques for FAF-mapping based on how we make them for BAR
+Side note: Though we know Jip is trying to tighten that gap with new techniques for FAF-mapping based on how we make them for BAR

-- Supcoms T3 Experimentals are bigger.
-BAR Experimentals are a little smaller, but since they also less costly, chances are quite better to actually see them in a game of BAR than Supcom
+- Supcoms T4 Experimentals are bigger.
+BAR T3 Experimentals are a little smaller, but since they also less costly, chances are quite better to actually see them in a game of BAR than Supcom

-Side note: We have T4 Units for the Scavenger Faction that are really big and super deadly
+Side note: BAR also has T4 Units for the Scavenger Faction that are really big and super deadly